 Internship: The SETA Foundation

-Maya has just completed her sophomore year at Boston College.
+Maya Taha has just completed her sophomore year at Boston College.
 She is a political science and economics major with a minor in history.
-She is passionate about world politics, US foreign affairs, and hopes to help restore justice to the American political system.
-Maya has extensive research experience, having been an RA on three research teams: The Project on National Movements and Political Violence at Boston College, Shi’ism and Global Affairs at Harvard University, and The Harvard National Security Council Project at Harvard University.
+She is passionate about world politics, U.S. foreign affairs, and restoring justice to the American political system.
+Maya has extensive research experience, having been a research assistant on three research teams: The Project on National Movements and Political Violence at Boston College, Shi’ism and Global Affairs at Harvard University, and The Harvard National Security Council Project at Harvard University.
 Additionally, Maya has worked in refugee camps in Lebanon and volunteered tutoring refugee children.
 Maya spent her last summer interning at an international law firm in Beirut, Lebanon.
-Maya’s family is of Lebanese origin and she was able to live in Lebanon for 14 years.
+Maya’s family is of Lebanese origin, so she lived in Lebanon for 14 years.
 As a result, Maya is fluent in English, Arabic and French.
 At Boston College, Maya is an op-ed writer for The Gavel and previously for The Heights.
 Maya is the president of Boston College’s Arab Student Association.
 Maya is also an active member of Boston College’s Muslim Student Association where she has been able to reconnect with her faith and learn more intellectually about Islam.
 Maya, inspired by Boston College’s Jesuit identity, values community service and thus is an active participant in the ELL program, in which students are paired with a Boston College dining hall staff member to tutor them in English.

 Internship: US Global Change Research Project

-Kathleen just completed her junior year, having spent last semester studying public economics and inclusive growth & sustainability through Vrije University (Amsterdam).
-Last summer, Kathleen worked for Washington University in St. Louis’s department of alumni & development learning about higher education and the field of nonprofit development.
+Kathleen White just completed her junior year, having spent last semester studying public economics and inclusive growth and sustainability through Vrije University in Amsterdam.
+Last summer, Kathleen worked for Washington University in St. Louis’ department of alumni and development learning about higher education and the field of nonprofit development.
 Additionally, she spent two weeks traveling around Israel-Palestine learning about the region’s cultures and geopolitics.
 On campus, Kathleen has served as a research assistant at the Weidenbaum Center on the Economy, Government, and Public Policy, as an executive member of her campus chapter of Sigma Iota Roh, and as a senior editor for her university’s independent newspaper, Student Life.

 Internship: Women In Government